Programs and Classes

 Classes

-Whisdom Garden, Friends on The Path & Noble Guides.
+Wisdom Garden, Friends on The Path & Noble Guides.

 Wisdom Garden

-Wisdom Garden is the name given to our Prep, Grade One and Grade two class as the new Preps join our little school community.
-Children in this class are given the space and a range of provocations to
+Wisdom Garden is the name given to our Foundation and Grade One class.
+Children in this class are given the space and a range of provocations to immerse and discover the world around them and get to know each other through a play based child centred program.

 Friends on The Path